My shopping cart

 Optionally brush the pastry surface with beaten egg mixed with a dash of honey to get a darker and glossier finish.

-Bake for 20-25 minutes or until golden brown, rotating the sheet pan once during cooking.
+Bake for 20-25 minutes or until golden brown, rotating the sheet pan once halfway through your cook time.

 Serve with sour cream and either fresh chimichurri or my dry version above.